Raga: Raga-Ragini system

-In Sangita-darpana, the Bhairava rāga is associated with the following raginis: Bhairavi, Punyaki, Bilawali, Aslekhi, Bangli.
-In the Meskarna system, the masculine and feminine musical notes are combined to produce putra rāgas called Harakh, Pancham, Disakh, Bangal, Madhu, Madhava, Lalit, Bilawal.
+In Sangita-darpana, the Bhairava raga is associated with the following raginis: Bhairavi, Punyaki, Bilawali, Aslekhi, Bangali.
+In the Meskarna system, the masculine and feminine musical notes are combined to produce putra ragas called Harakh, Pancham, Disakh, Bangal, Madhu, Madhava, Lalit, Bilawal.

-This system is no longer in use today because the 'related' rāgas had very little or no similarity and the rāga-rāginī classification did not agree with various other schemes.
+This system is no longer in use today because the 'related' ragas had very little or no similarity and the raga-ragini classification did not agree with various other schemes.

-Rāgas and their symbolism
+Ragas and their symbolism

-The North Indian rāga system is also called Hindustani, while the South Indian system is commonly referred to as Carnatic.
+The North Indian raga system is also called Hindustani, while the South Indian system is commonly referred to as Carnatic.
 The North Indian system suggests a particular time of a day or a season, in the belief that the human state of psyche and mind are affected by the seasons and by daily biological cycles and nature's rhythms.
 The South Indian system is closer to the text, and places less emphasis on time or season.

-The symbolic role of classical music through rāga has been both aesthetic indulgence and the spiritual purifying of one's mind (yoga).
+The symbolic role of classical music through raga has been both aesthetic indulgence and the spiritual purifying of one's mind (yoga).
 The former is encouraged in Kama literature (such as Kamasutra), while the latter appears in Yoga literature with concepts such as "Nada-Brahman" (metaphysical Brahman of sound).
-Hindola rāga, for example, is considered a manifestation of Kama (god of love), typically through Krishna.
+Hindola raga, for example, is considered a manifestation of Kama (god of love), typically through Krishna.
 Hindola is also linked to the festival of dola, which is more commonly known as "spring festival of colors" or Holi.
 This idea of aesthetic symbolism has also been expressed in Hindu temple reliefs and carvings, as well as painting collections such as the ragamala.

-In ancient and medieval Indian literature, the rāga are described as manifestation and symbolism for gods and goddesses.
+In ancient and medieval Indian literature, the raga are described as manifestation and symbolism for gods and goddesses.
 Music is discussed as equivalent to the ritual yajna sacrifice, with pentatonic and hexatonic notes such as "ni-dha-pa-ma-ga-ri" as Agnistoma, "ri-ni-dha-pa-ma-ga as Asvamedha, and so on.

-In the Middle Ages, music scholars of India began associating each rāga with seasons.
-The 11th century Nanyadeva, for example, recommends that Hindola rāga is best in spring, Pancama in summer, Sadjagrama and Takka during the monsoons, Bhinnasadja is best in early winter, and Kaisika in late winter.
-In the 13th century, Sarngadeva went further and associated rāga with rhythms of each day and night.
-He associated pure and simple rāgas to early morning, mixed and more complex rāgas to late morning, skillful rāgas to noon, love-themed and passionate rāgas to evening, and universal rāgas to night.
+During the Middle Ages, music scholars of India began associating each raga with seasons.
+The 11th-century Nanyadeva, for example, recommends that Hindola raga is best in spring, Pancama in summer, Sadjagrama and Takka during the monsoons, Bhinnasadja in early winter, and Kaisika in late winter.
+In the 13th century, Sarngadeva went further and associated raga with rhythms of each day and night.
+He associated pure and simple ragas to early morning, mixed and more complex ragas to late morning, skillful ragas to noon, love-themed and passionate ragas to evening, and universal ragasl to night.

+Raga and Yoga Sutras

+In the Yoga Sutras II.7, rāga is defined as the desire for pleasure based on remembering past experiences of pleasure.
+Memory triggers the wish to repeat those experiences, leading to attachment.
+Ego is seen as the root of this attachment, and memory is necessary for attachment to form.
+Even when not consciously remembered, past impressions can unconsciously draw the mind toward objects of pleasure.